mvassaux/collagen_hydration/README.md

 # MD simulations of collagen hydration

+This repository is associated with the following publication: Vassaux, M. (2024).
+Heterogeneous structure and dynamics of water in a hydrated collagen microfibril.
+ACS Biomacromolecules (https://doi.org/10.1021/acs.biomac.4c00183)

 ![Alt text](./toc.png)

 Molecular models (PDB structures, and XSC crystal) and scripts for NAMD simulations, MDAnalysis post-treatment and VMD visualisation of hydrated collagen microfibrils molecular models.